-- OE3 Allowed use of default calculations to estimate carbon in litter and dead wood.
-For dead wood and litter, measurements or conservative defaults may be used to estimate carbon.
-Default approaches correlate carbon in these pools to live tree cover, and are based on the assumption that no removal of dead wood and litter occurs.
-Some (minor) risk of overestimation may occur if this assumption does not hold and/or is not sufficiently verified. - U2 Standardized approach to determining soil organic carbon increases.
+- Standardized approach to determining soil organic carbon increases.
 Estimation of the increase in soil organic carbon (SOC) is based on the assumption that "implementation of an A/R CDM project activity increases the SOC content of the lands from the pre-project level to the level that is equal to the steady-state SOC content under native vegetation."
 The approach uses default reference levels for SOC in different types of soils and regions under native vegetation.
 Initial SOC is determined using these same defaults, adjusted using additional default discount factors to determine (typical) starting SOC values based on baseline land use, management, and nutrient input regimes.
 This is a highly "standardized" approach (little to no actual measurement is involved).
 This reduces costs given the significant effort required to measure SOC.
 However, whether the results are conservative is difficult to determine without knowing more about project-specific circumstances.
-For the project type being assessed here (which involves planting of native tree species), it could be reasonably conservative, but the net effect is unknown. - UE1 Application of uncertainty discounts when measuring carbon stocks in project trees and shrubs.
+For the project type being assessed here (which involves planting of native tree species), it could be reasonably conservative, but the net effect is unknown. - Application of uncertainty discounts when measuring carbon stocks in project trees and shrubs.
 Finally, for measurements used in the estimation of carbon stocks and/or changes in carbon stocks (including in trees and shrubs, and possibly litter and dead wood), an "uncertainty discount" is applied whenever uncertainty (defined using a 90% confidence interval) exceeds 10% of the mean value.
 The discount increases in graduated fashion depending on how large the uncertainty is compared to the mean value.
 If uncertainty exceeds 30% of the mean value, the discount is 100%.
-This helps to ensure that project carbon stocks (and carbon stock increases) are not overestimated. - OE4 Application of uncertainty discounts when measuring pre-existing carbon stocks that are removed due to project activities.
-However, if applied to baseline (pre-existing) trees and shrubs, and these trees and shrubs are removed due to the project activity (e.g., during site preparation), the uncertainty discount could result in an underestimation of emissions (or an overestimation of net carbon removals).
-The methodology seems largely premised on the idea that removal of trees and shrubs will not happen (see section 5 of the tool for "estimation of carbon stocks and change in carbon stocks of trees and shrubs in A/R CDM project activities" - Source 4).
-However, such clearing is not ruled out, and the methodology does not seem to explicitly prohibit the use of an uncertainty discount (or require applying an uncertainty multiplier) in cases where projects must measure baseline carbon stocks.

-OE5 Use of default 0.47 carbon fraction ratio for all tree species.
+This helps to ensure that project carbon stocks (and carbon stock increases) are not overestimated. - OE3 Use of default 0.47 carbon fraction ratio for all tree species.
 The methodology prescribes using a 0.47 ratio for the fraction of carbon in tree biomass, unless "verifiable information" can be provided to justify a different value (Source 4).
-At least one study suggests that using a ratio of 0.47 could underestimate carbon stocks in a variety of tree species, but overestimate carbon stocks in others, depending on climate zone (Sources 10 and 11).
+At least one study suggests that using a ratio of 0.47 could underestimate carbon stocks in a variety of tree species, but overestimate carbon stocks in others, depending on climate zone (Martin et al. 2018).
 Because project proponents could choose to use the default in situations where it would overestimate carbon stocks, this is deemed to be a source of potential overestimation of net removals.
 The potential overestimation, however, would likely not exceed 5-7%.